 Keep right along the road until just pass Townfield Farm, climb over the ladder stile on the right, and look for the stile in the drystone wall ahead.
 Climb up and drop down and over to another stile on the left and further down in the drystone wall.
 This leads down to the Ayle Burn and a marker post, where hawthorns obscure the approach to the footbridge.

-After crossing the stream bear left and up across undulating field to another stile and onwards towards Clarghyll Hall.
+After crossing the stream bear left and up across to another stile and onwards at a diagonal towards Clarghyll Hall.
 Pass through a field gate onto the track between the house on the left and outbuildings on the right on the road.
 Then turn left at the footpath sign and continue down the road to the road junction before the sharp bend.

 Clarghyll to YHA Ninebanks